How the GreatAuPair USA Program Works

 What's required to participate?

-As a US host family you must be a US national or permanent legal resident and English must be the primary language spoken in your household.
+To host an au pair you must be a US national or permanent legal resident and English must be the primary language spoken in your household.
 You must provide the au pair with a private bedroom.
-Host families pay their au pair a government mandated minimum weekly stipend of $195.75.
-Keeping in mind that this is cultural and educational exchange, parents are also required to pay up to $500 toward the au pair's education in an accredited institution during her stay in the US.
+Host families pay their au pair a negotiated rate, which must be at least the minimum government mandated weekly stipend of $195.75 or your state's minimum wage, whichever is applicable in your state.
+Keeping in mind that this is a cultural and educational exchange program, parents are also required to pay up to $500 toward the au pair's education in an accredited institution during her stay in the US.